 by Alexis Booker ‘23

-The 26th annual United Nations Climate Change Conference of the Parties (COP26) occurred from October 31 to November 12 in Glasgow, Scotland.
-The conference included many world leaders that attended all in the interest of setting goals in the midst of a worldwide climate crisis.
-Successful endeavors of the annual event include the monumental Paris Climate Accord, along with other more general objectives including cutting down carbon emissions and creating clean and innovative technology to assist the world at large.
+The 26th annual United Nations Climate Change Conference of the Parties (COP26) took place from October 31 to November 12 in Glasgow, Scotland.
+The conference boasted an extensive list of world leaders that attended to set goals in the midst of the climate crisis.
+With climate change effects noticeable all across the globe, people are putting more pressure on politicians to create drastic changes in regulations.